qkirikigaku/SigTracer/README.md

 cd /root/SigTracer
 ```

-If you use this Docker image,
+If you use this Docker image, following manual installation is not necessary at all.

 ## Manual insatll